 Before you start

-You can use the AngularJS seed project or create an empty RubyMine project and install AngularJS in it either manually, by downloading the AngularJS framework, or with the Bower package manager.
+You can install AngularJS in a project either manually, by downloading the AngularJS framework, or using the Bower package manager.

 Download the AngularJS framework at http://angularjs.org/.

 Open the empty project where you will use AngularJS.